thomascbullock/tcbwebsite/posts/20200625-on-maskepticism.md

 All kinds of extraordinary powers - restrictions on assembly and much else besides - are being invoked in the name of Coronavirus.
 There’s been no democratic influence over this process, and this latest example is _government regulation about what you must wear when you leave the house_.
 I don’t think people are irrational to be unhappy about that.

-To people who don’t want to wear masks: consider being unhappy about it and wearing one anyway, because we might all get our society back sooner.
+To people who don’t want to wear masks: consider being unhappy about it and wearing one anyway, because you care about the feelings of those around you, and because we might all get our society back sooner.

 To people frustrated with those who don’t want to wear masks: consider that masks are a matter of opinion, and people with different opinions to yours aren’t automatically bad.
 If you find this unacceptable, [the TSA is hiring](tsa).